 Remove the baking sheet from the oven and immediately sprinkle with the chocolate chips.
-Turn the oven off and place the pan back in the hot oven for 1 minute to soften the chocolate.
+Turn the oven off and place the pan back in the hot oven for one minute to soften the chocolate.

 Remove the pan from the oven and spread the chocolate evenly over the crackers.